Creating an Employee Engagement AND Happiness Strategy

 What’s more important than being healthy and happy at work?
 Here at The Happiness Index, we don't think there is anything more important!
 If you’re instantly thinking of profits, customer service and market share - then you should read on to find out why workplace wellbeing is so important to your bottom line.

-You might have put time and resources towards building a strong vision and brand, improving your product/services and investing in new tech.
-But that overlooks the most important element of your business… your people!
-What have you done to improve their wellbeing?
+As an organisation it doesn't matter how much time and resources you've put towards building a strong vision and brand, improving your product/services and investing in new tech - your business will fail if you overlook the most important element of your business, your people.

 The Importance Of Health & Wellbeing In The Workplace